 The booming economy of 1836 quickly shriveled, however, with the financial panic of 1837 and 1838.
 At the startup of the second church, several members did not buy the stock used to raise funds for the building.
 Dr. Cutter said Pratt and others asked him to borrow money to pay their shares, with the promise that they would pay him in a year’s time.

 By the time a year passed, the men refused to pay.
 They said they never promised the funds in the first place.
 For Cutter, the loss was steep.
 His property was seized to pay the loans for the project and he and his wife were excommunicated from the church.
 The Baptists sold the Second Baptist Church to a Methodist congregation for less than half what it cost to build.

 The First Baptist Church, which had taken in those members who had left for the Second, declared that both the Cutters had threatened to destroy the church if they weren’t made whole.
 Further, they charged Caroline Cutter had lied in church when she read out the charges against the men she said owed the money for the outstanding shares.

 The Cutters also brought forth a somewhat more serious charge, as well.
 Pratt, they said, had bought shares in the church at a discount for himself and resold them at full price to mill girls.

 Caroline Cutter couldn’t handle the stress, according to Dr. Cutter.
 She died in 1841, only 33 years of age and leaving one young daughter behind.

 The Milford Baptists didn’t want to intervene in a dispute with another church and they grew tired of Cutter pestering them and badmouthing the church.
 One church deacon declared, “they’ve got Cutter down.
 Best to keep him down.”

-Dr. Cutter was not inclined to turn the other cheek, however.
+Dr. Cutter did not turn the other cheek, however.
 He published all the allegations in a pamphlet, Murder of Caroline H. Cutter by the Baptist Ministers and Baptist Churches: